 • The entry deadline is 11 June 2021.
 The judging process begins from 25 June 2021.
 Finalists will be announced by mid-August and the winners will be announced in a live virtual ceremony, which will be streamed live on Facebook, on Friday, 27 August 2021.

 Best Asian Drama Made for a Local Asian Market

 This category focuses on drama created for a specific market in Asia.
 Entries will be judged on their relevance and suitability for the one specific market for which the programme was made.

 Best Asian Drama for a Regional/Int’l Market

 This category is for drama programming made in Asia for more than a single market in the region, or for a regional or international/global audience.
 Entries will be judged for their regional/universal themes and qualities.
-Episodes have to be at least 24 minutes (30 broadcast minutes) long.
+Episodes have to be a minimum of 24 minutes (30 broadcast minutes) long.